Exeter and Crediton Railway: The line authorised

 Dalhousie's committee, widely referred to as the Five Kings, considered alternative proposals to link Barnstaple with the emerging national network, via Crediton or otherwise.
 However, because it became evident that the gauge question was to be determined by a new Gauge Commission, which was expected to mandate the gauge of all future railways, Dalhousie deferred a decision.
-In the circumstances it is surprising that the Exeter and Crediton Railway (E&CR) obtained its authorising Act of Parliament on 21 July 1845, with capital of £70,000.
+In the circumstances it is surprising that the Exeter and Crediton Railway (E&CR) obtained its authorising act of Parliament, the Exeter and Crediton Railway Act 1845 (8 & 9 Vict. c. lxxxviii) on 21 July 1845, with capital of £70,000.
 The track gauge was to be "such as the Board of Trade shall in its discretion approve".